A. Maceo Smith

-Antonio Maceo Smith (April 16, 1903 - December 19, 1977) was a pioneer civil rights leader in Dallas, Texas, whose years of activism with the National Association for the Advancement of Colored People (NAACP) and other civil rights and community groups led Texans to dub him "Mr. Civil Rights" and "Mr. Organization".
+Antonio Maceo Smith (April 16, 1903 – December 19, 1977) was a civil rights leader in Dallas, Texas, whose years of activism with the National Association for the Advancement of Colored People (NAACP) and other civil rights and community groups led Texans to dub him "Mr. Civil Rights" and "Mr. Organization".

 Early life and education

 Antonio Maceo Smith was born in Texarkana, Texas, where he attended segregated schools.
 His parents were Howell and Winnie Smith.

-Smith graduated with an AB in 1924 from Fisk University, a historically black university in Nashville, Tennessee where he would go on to be honored as Alumnus of the Year in 1949.
+Smith graduated with an AB in 1924 from Fisk University, a historically black university in Nashville, Tennessee, where he would go on to be honored as Alumnus of the Year in 1949.
 Smith was awarded an MBA at New York University in 1928.
 He earned further master's degrees in economics and business law at Columbia University.

 Careers in entrepreneurship and public service

 Smith first owned an advertising agency in New York City, and then a real estate firm in Texarkana.
 In 1932, he moved to Dallas, where he taught business administration in the segregated Dallas public schools, and published a weekly black newspaper, the Dallas Express.

 In 1933, Smith became the first executive secretary of the Dallas Negro Chamber of Commerce, where he spearheaded voter registration drives.
 He was appointed as the deputy director of the Hall of Negro Life at the Texas Centennial Exposition in 1936, and later that year, wed Fannie Fletcher.
 Turning from entrepreneurship to public service, in 1937, Smith became an administrative aide in the Federal Housing Administration (FHA).
 He was appointed regional relations advisor for Region VI in the United States Housing Authority in 1939.
 He went on to become assistant regional administrator for the United States Department of Housing and Urban Development, and retired in 1972.